 The same laws which require drivers to yield to pedestrians apply to pedestrians as well.
 Pedestrians are not permitted to step out of a position of safety and into the road when doing so would place them in imminent danger.
 In other words, if the car is very close, the pedestrian must wait on the curb for an opening in the traffic pattern before proceeding, even if they have access to a crosswalk.

 At controlled intersections, drivers and pedestrians must each obey traffic signals.
 Outside of crosswalks, pedestrians usually have the duty to yield.
 Contrary to popular myth, it is usually legal to cross a street outside of a crosswalk, unless the community has a specific prohibition against mid-block crossing (sometimes referred to as “jaywalking”).
 However, state laws often prohibit pedestrians from crossing the street mid-block when they can reasonably access a crosswalk.
+Call our pedestrian accident lawyer Atlanta, GA to learn more today.

 Negligence and Pedestrian Accidents